JakeSteam/blog-programming/_posts/2018-11-27-adding-a-splash-screen-to-an-android-app.md

 }
 ```

-Your application will now use the activity’s default splash screen theme until `onCreate` is called, when it will load the normal theme!
+Your application will now use the activity's default splash screen theme until `onCreate` is called, when it will load the normal theme!

-For testing, it’s often handy to add a `sleep(5000)` before setting the theme on `onCreate`, otherwise the app loads too quickly to get a long look at the splash screen.
+For testing, it's often handy to add a `sleep(5000)` before setting the theme on `onCreate`, otherwise the app loads too quickly to get a long look at the splash screen.
 Drawables inside your splash screen background should also be non-vector images, as parsing the vectors often causes unexpected effects.

 Full implementation source code: <https://github.com/JakeSteam/SplashScreenDemo>